 4. Use the Right Data Tools

 Big data won’t be of much help if employees can’t understand it.
 This problem can be solved by investing in the right data tools.
 Companies should pick the best tools that fit well with what their organizations are trying to do and what goals they would like to achieve.
-Good big data data tools and platforms help workers access, share, and analyze data.
+Good big data tools and platforms help workers access, share, and analyze data.
 Some businesses may even choose tools that can be embedded directly with the business tools they currently use.
 Whatever makes the process easier will provide a significant boost to a data-driven culture.

 5. Hold Employees Accountable